Work Get the Job

 - Maintain a constant distance from the webcam.
 Avoid moving your chair, and minimize extremes of leaning forward or back.
 Your head and upper torso should consistently appear on screen.

 Like recorded video, phone interviews can be nerve-wracking because of limited feedback from your interviewer.
 You can’t see a reassuring nod or smile to tell you you’re on the right track, but at least you can hear verbal cues.
 In addition to securing a quiet spot and double-checking your interview time, these two simple tricks will make a big difference in helping you come across as calm, confident, and upbeat.

 - Smile (even if no one’s in the room)

-Shortly after your interview, write a thank-you note (email or handwritten) expressing your appreciation for the meeting.
-Something like the example to the right will remind your interviewer what you talked about.
+Shortly after your interview, send a thank-you note (email or handwritten) expressing your appreciation for the meeting.
+Something like the example below will remind your interviewer what you talked about.
 Briefly connect your skills to the new understanding of the job you obtained through the interview.
 Reiterate your interest and your suitability.
 Show that you’ve followed up on any suggestions that your interviewer made.

 Accepting and Negotiating

 If all goes well, you’ll be extended an offer, which sometimes has a time limit attached.
 Take some of the time you are given to think about whether the job and company are a good fit for you.
 Consult with your mentors and significant others.

 Do your research so you can negotiate an offer that reflects both your value and your values.
 In addition to salary, you can negotiate vacation time, relocation benefits, remote work, project assignments, etc. Your subsequent salaries rest on the foundation of your first one, so get your salary and benefits package right.